zadra-n/PRSSV-paper/README.md

 Using DistanceCalculator `distance_matrix_calculator.py`

-then we plot the downsapled distance matrix using this esay R script `heatmap_prssv.R`
+Then we plot the downsapled distance matrix using this esay R script `heatmap_prssv.R`

 ## Plot the pirwise distance Figure 2B

-From the whole dataset, we plot all the p-distance between seqeunces grouping them by their source using this r script `Distance_plot.R'
+From the whole dataset, we plot all the p-distance between seqeunces grouping them by their source using this r script `Distance_plot.R`